SEND - Special Educational Needs and Disability - Information Report

 - Social, emotional and mental health difficulties (e.g.: Mental health difficulties such as anxiety and depression, or ADD, ADHD or attachment disorder)

 - Sensory and/or physical (e.g.: Disabilities that hinders or prevents them from using the facilities normally provided, for example: Visual Impairment, Hearing Impairment, a Multi-sensory impairment or specific physical disability)

-SEND will be identified by reviewing report cards and school tracking data over a period of time, and where appropriate, supported by evidence from additional testing and through focussed classroom observation.
-Subject teachers and/or the tutor team will work with parents and the student in the first instance to address any concerns, referring to the SENDco if it is felt that they require more support than is provided in the classroom through high quality teaching and differentiation.
+SEND will be identified by reviewing report cards and school tracking data over a period of time, and where appropriate, supported by evidence from additional testing and through focused classroom observation.
+Some students will have SEND Support on entry to the school depending on their longer term special education needs.
+Subject teachers and/or the tutor team will work with parents/carers and the student in the first instance to address any concerns with learning and development, referring to the SENDco if it is felt that they require more support than is provided in the classroom through high quality teaching and differentiation.